Revolutionary Communist Party, USA: 2010s

-In December 2016, party members and others co-initiated Refuse Fascism, a coalition group aiming to "drive out" the Trump administration through sustained street protests.
+In December 2016, after Donald Trump was elected president, RCP members helped create Refuse Fascism, a coalition group aiming to "drive out" the Trump administration through sustained street protests.
 InfoWars and other far-right conspiracy theory websites claimed the RCP and Refuse Fascism were organizing a military overthrow of the government on November 4, 2017.
 Several nationwide anti-Trump protest marches were organized for that day, numbering in the thousands.

-Refuse Fascism protesters were arrested in September 2017 after blocking four lanes of the 101 Freeway in Los Angeles during rush hour, to "sound the alarm about fascism."
+In September 2017, Refuse Fascism protesters were arrested after blocking four lanes of the 101 Freeway in Los Angeles during rush hour to "sound the alarm about fascism."

-RCP supporters Michael Slate and Sunsara Taylor have regularly aired shows on radio networks KPFK and WBAI, respectively, where they discuss news and politics with guests.